On-demand: Bitesize video

 Embodied carbon of concrete: Market Benchmark guide, published by MPA The Concrete Centre on behalf of the LCCG is based on data from the MPA covering around 50% of the ready-mixed concrete produced in the UK in 2022 and supplemented by data from contractors and consultants.
 The data was based on a common carbon methodology - gross carbon emission data to EN 15804.

 The LCCG Market Benchmark is a tool to assess the embodied carbon of concrete.
 The tool must be used in the context of reducing overall project and global greenhouse gas (GHG) emissions.
-Sometimes a concrete with higher embodied carbon used more efficiently may result in lower project and / or global GHG emissions
+Designers should also consider that sometimes a concrete with higher embodied carbon used more efficiently may result in lower project and / or global GHG emissions.

 - Embodied carbon of concrete: Market Benchmark - This guide presents the 2023 LCCG Market Benchmark, based on data from the MPA covering around 50% of the ready-mixed concrete produced in the UK in 2022 and supplemented by data from contractors and consultants.
 The data was based on a common carbon methodology - gross carbon emission data to EN 15804.